 Have you ever seen those cool African paper beads bracelets and necklaces?
 So pretty!
 Well, here is an easy craft kids will love where they can make their own beads.
 My 5 year old and I really enjoyed making these together.
-Hand rolled paper beads can also be an eco-friendly craft if you use paper from your recycling bin instead of brand new paper to make the beads.
-I will share with you how to make rolled paper beads in three easy steps.
+Hand rolled paper beads can also be an eco-friendly craft if you use newspaper, magazines, or printed paper from your recycling bin instead of brand new paper to make the beads.
+I will share with you how to make paper beads in three easy steps.
 This is the perfect project for those that enjoy paper crafts and it is actually great for kids and adults!

-1. First you draw skinny triangles on paper.
+1. First you draw long triangles on paper.

-The long skinny paper triangles you draw will make rolled paper beads.
+Each long skinny paper triangle you draw will make one rolled paper bead.
 There is no set rule on the exact size of the triangle but I would say have the base be about 3/4 of an inch and the length be about 8 inches.
-You can use construction paper and have solid beads of different colors or you can start with a patterned paper or white paper and let them color on different patterns.
-You can even use magazine paper to make shiny beads.
+You can use construction paper and have solid beads of different colors or you can start with a patterned or white paper and let kids color on different patterns.
+You can even use magazine pages to make shiny beads.
 Newspaper makes cool black and white beads.
 Wrapping paper is another great idea but it will work best for older kids because it is such thin paper and requires extra care.

 2. Cut out paper triangles.

 After I drew the narrow triangles, my daughter colored the patterns.
 Then she cut the strip of paper in triangle shapes.
-The white triangles that were left were saved for solid color rolled paper beads.
+The white triangles that were left were saved for solid color beads.
 Look how hard she is concentrating on cutting the straight lines of her paper strips.
 She really enjoyed learning how to make these!
 If an adult is doing the cutting, a craft knife and ruler works well for fast straight cuts.

-Making paper beads with kids can be an eco-friendly craft if you use old scrap paper or magazine pages to make the beads.
+Making rolled paper beads with kids can be an eco-friendly craft if you use old scrap or magazine pages.
 Easy and fun!
-I hope you enjoyed learning how to make rolled paper beads with your kids and that you have even more fun making them.
+I hope you enjoyed learning how to make paper beads with your kids and that you have even more fun making them.
 Have you or your kids tried making jewelry before?
 Do you think you will try making your own paper beads?
 Share with us how they come out on social media @familyfocusblog